 Financial instruments that potentially subject the Company to concentration of credit risk consist of cash accounts in a financial institution which, at times, may exceed the FDIC maximum coverage limit of \$250,000.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's Consolidated Financial Statements.
-For the three and six months ended June 30, 2023 and 2022, the Company did not incur losses on any FDIC insured cash accounts.
+For the three and nine months ended September 30, 2023 and 2022, the Company did not incur losses on any FDIC insured cash accounts.

-During the three months ended June 30, 2023 and 2022 and the six months ended June 30, 2023 and 2022, the Company recorded a \$2.0 million, \$4.8 million, \$4.0 million, and \$10.8 million, respectively, in CECL reserves (see Note 25-"Current Expected Credit Losses (CECL)" for additional information) due to uncertainty associated with settlement of trades outstanding at the time of Russia's Invasion of Ukraine, which is included in "Other expenses" in the Company's unaudited Condensed Consolidated Statements of Operations.
+During the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2023 and 2022, the Company recorded \$2.0 million, nil, \$6.0 million, and \$10.8 million, respectively, in CECL reserves (see Note 25-"Current Expected Credit Losses (CECL)" for additional information) due to uncertainty associated with settlement of trades outstanding at the time of Russia's Invasion of Ukraine, which is included in "Other expenses" in the Company's unaudited Condensed Consolidated Statements of Operations.